 When you’re doing speed training or sprints, the amount of power output and velocity that is required puts you at a high risk for injury if you are not properly warmed up.

 You simply can’t go from cold to speed training, you’re asking for trouble.
-More accurately, you’re asking for poor performance and an injury – not exactly ideal for hockey performance.
+More accurately, you’re asking for poor performance and an injury – which isn’t exactly ideal for hockey performance.

 Once the body has reached top speed during a sprint, the forces coming down on your joints/muscles/tendons/ligaments on each stride can reach 5-6x your own body weight.

 That is a tremendous amount of weight when you think about it.
-Especially when you consider how many sprint steps are taken during a given workout.
+Especially when you consider how many sprint steps are taken during a given speed or conditioning workout.
 These forces will also increase even further if you are training on stairs or hills.

 Being warmed up to properly absorb these massive forces is critical to your long-term training life.

-Beyond that, a proper warm-up stimulates the central nervous system which is going to improve performance earlier within the session.
+Beyond this, a proper warm-up stimulates the central nervous system which is going to improve performance earlier within the session.
 You know that feeling you get half-way through a workout and you’re like: